-This easy, no bake lemonade chiffon dessert will quickly become your favorite go to dessert for summer.
+This easy, no-bake lemonade chiffon dessert will quickly become your favorite go-to dessert for any time of the year.

 One of our stops was a visit with one of my mom’s college roommates.
 After a lovely day and lunch, we were served this light, fluffy, and heavenly lemonade dessert.